dwill023/RNAseq_pipeline/README.md

 cat counts.txt | cut -f 1,6-20 > simple_counts.txt
 ```
 #### Getting RPKM from raw counts
+Normalizing counts by RPKM/CPM/TPM is good for comparing genes within a sample.
+It is not good for comparing **between** samples.
+This is because these normalizations assume RNA abundance and distributions are similar across compared samples.
+See this (article)[https://rnajournal.cshlp.org/content/early/2020/04/13/rna.074922.120] discussing misuse of RPKM/TPM.

+The below code will provide RPKM normalization if needed.
 In R, load count file which must have a column for the gene lengths.
 ```R
 suppressPackageStartupMessages({